Activation Steering for Accent Adaptation in Large Audio Language Models: Accent Subspace Analysis and Steering

-During inference, we inject the normalized steering vector into the hidden states at the selected layer $l$:

-where $\alpha$ controls the steering strength.
+For steering, we reuse the mean-shift direction defined in \eqref{eq:mean_shift}, but compute it only from the extraction set.
+Before injection, we normalize the direction $\mathbf{d}_{s \rightarrow a}^{(l)}$ to unit norm: This separates direction from magnitude and makes the steering strength parameter $\alpha$ comparable across layers.
+During inference, we inject the normalized steering vector into the hidden states at the selected layer $l$: where $\alpha$ controls the steering strength.
 The vector $\hat{\mathbf{d}}_{s \rightarrow a}^{(l)}$ is broadcast across all time steps of $\mathbf{H}^{(l)}$.
 We implement this intervention using a forward hook, so no model parameters are modified.
 We propose that the vector of an accent direction estimated from a subset of speech data can generalize effectively to unseen speakers and unseen utterances.
 The evaluation is in the Results section.